AndreaH28/PredPotS/README.md

   Training and validation statistics logged at the specified best epoch.

 - **`prediction_<MODEL>_<epoch>.txt`**
-  Model predictions on the validation or test set at the best epoch.
+  Model predictions on all data points at the best epoch.
+Each row includes a ‘Set’ column indicating the subset (train, valid, or test) for each entry.

 - **`metric_MAE_<MODEL>_<epoch>.txt`**
-  Mean Absolute Error metrics recorded at the best epoch.
+  Mean Absolute Error (MAE) per epoch for all subsets: train, valid, and test.

 - **`metric_loss_<MODEL>_<epoch>.txt`**
-  Loss values recorded during training at the best epoch.
+  Loss values recorded for each epoch, reported separately for train, valid, and test subsets.

 - **valid_save/**
 - **early_stopping_save/**
 - **`<MODEL>_saved/`**
-  Intermediate saved models for the GraphConvModel during training.
+  These directories contain intermediate saved files created during training.
+They are used for checkpointing and progress tracking but are not needed for final model evaluation.

-> Note: The `<epoch>` number corresponds to the training epoch where the model performed best and was saved.
+**Note:** The `<epoch>` number corresponds to the training epoch where the model performed best and was saved.
-> For detailed explanations please refer to the  [PredPotS Web Application](https://predpots.ttk.hu/) or the related [publication](YOUR_PAPER_LINK).
+For detailed explanations please refer to the  [PredPotS Web Application](https://predpots.ttk.hu/) or the related [publication](YOUR_PAPER_LINK).